TheRealClodius/Memory-Signal/README.md

 MemoryOS is continuously evolving!
 Here's what's coming:

-- **Ongoing🚀**: **Integrated Benchmarks**: Standardized benchmark suite with a cross-model comparison dashboard for Mem0, Zep, and OpenAI
+- **Ongoing🚀**: **Integrated Benchmarks**: Standardized benchmark suite with a cross-model comparison for Mem0, Zep, and OpenAI
-- 🏗️ Interface with universal databases, like MySQL and MongoDB.
+- **Ongoing🚀 Parallelization Acceleration of MemoryOS-MCP**
+- 🏗️ Support for vector database, graph database
 - 🏗️ Enabling seamless Memory exchange and integration across diverse systems.
 - 🏗️ Integrating KV Cache and Memory built-in parameter optimization
 - 🔧 **More Tool Operation in MCP**: Integration with more tool like **modify**, **delete**
-- ⚡ **Parallelization Acceleration**：Parallelism for memory retrieval and model inference to reduce end-to-end latency (🎯Task completed)
+- [🎯Task completed]**Parallelization Acceleration of PyPi**：Parallelism for memory retrieval and model inference to reduce latency
-- 🖥️ **MemoryOS Platform**: Browser-based Memory visualization analytics platform (🎯Task completed, in internal testing)
+- [🎯Task completed, in internal testing] **MemoryOS Platform**: Browser-based Memory visualization analytics platform